Financial Freedom 1 (February 2018)

 - Heal the split between money and your values, making life one integrated whole.

-You have 2 months to complete 30 short lessons (20-30 minutes apiece).
+You have 2 months to complete 30 short lessons (about 30 minutes apiece).
 You'll have support and accountability from other students in an online discussion board, as well as bi-weekly online "office hours" with Douglas, the instructor.
 Unlike other PUGS courses, you can take this course at your own schedule, anywhere in the world.
+Community is important so be prepared to share and contribute.
+Those who finish the course and have contributed generously to others will get 20% back of what they paid.
 Click here to learn more about the online course and for more details on how it works.

 Module 1: Understanding money.
 Talking about money is taboo in our society, which means we aren’t often aware of our relationships with it.
 We'll start with our internal assumptions about money, where they came from, and how they dramatically influence our lives.
 Then we’ll talk about the personal savings rate and how it affects how many years you have to work.